Kikobeats/tom/README.md

 ## Configuration

+### Loading your configuration

-!> Use [config](https://www.npmjs.com/package/config) to load different configurations based on environments.
+!> Combine with [config](https://www.npmjs.com/package/config) for loading different settings based on environment.

 All the **tom** 🐶 actions are based on a configuration file.